Sequential Ensemble Transform for Bayesian Inverse Problems: Particle Methods

 In standard SMC methods, as well as the SET method described in this article, one needs to transform a weighted particle approximation of a distribution $\mu$ into an equally weighted particle approximation of the same distribution.
 The multinomial resampling scheme approximates $\mu^N = \sum_{i=1}^N \, w^N_i \, \delta(u^N_i)$ by the equally weighted particle approximation

 where $\{ u^N_{i,\IS} \}_{i=1}^N$ are i.i.d. samples from $\mu^N$.
-Equation \eqref{eq.IS.bound} shows that $\vertiii{\mu^N_{\IS} - \mu^N} \leq 1 / \sqrt{N}$.
+Equation \eqref{muNconvergence} states that the norm between a distribution and an equally weighted mixture of Dirac masses centred at $N$ i.i.d samples from that distribution is less than $1 / \sqrt{N}$.
+Applying this remark and the fact that $\mu^N_{\IS}$ is precisely an equally weighted mixture of Dirac masses centred at $N$ i.i.d samples from $\mu^N$, it follows that $\vertiii{\mu^N_{\IS} - \mu^N} \leq 1 / \sqrt{N}$.
 There are more sophisticated approaches, such as the stratified \cite{Hol2006} and systematic \cite{Douc2005} resampling methods, to generate equally weighted particle approximations.
 We refer the reader to \cite{gerber2017negative} for a recent study of theoretical properties of these typically more statistically efficient resampling schemes.
 Unless otherwise stated, all the numerical simulations presented in this article use the stratified resampling scheme.

 For concreteness, we denote by $\resampop$ the resampling operator that maps a weighted particle approximation to an equally weighted one.
 Note that for a given weighted particle approximation $\mu^N$, the quantity $\resampop(\mu^N)$ is in general a random probability distribution.
 The resampling scheme $\resampop$ is called {\it consistent} if it maps $\mu^N$, a possibly random sequence of distributions that almost surely converges weakly towards $\mu$, into another sequence $\resampop(\mu^N)$ that almost surely converges weakly towards $\mu$.
 It has long been known \cite{Crisan2002} that the multinomial resampling scheme is consistent in finite dimensional Euclidean spaces.
 As investigated in \cite{Hol2006}, the situation is much more delicate for the stratified and systematic resampling methods.